-Develop the next generation of advanced cyber threat prevention skills at a university nationally recognized for excellence in cyber security.
+Prepare for the future by developing the next generation of advanced cyber threat prevention skills in this nationally recognized program.

 About the Cybersecurity Technology Master's Degree

-Coursework in the cybersecurity technology master's degree program features emerging topics in the field and builds in many opportunities for you to interact with employers through recruitment and networking events.
+Coursework in the cybersecurity technology master's degree program features emerging topics and projects that develop the skills and knowledge employers are seeking.
+It also provides the opportunity to interact with employers through conferences and recruitment and networking events.
+In your courses, you will also have access to a state-of-the-art technology lab to strengthen your practical understanding of the concepts discussed.
+Faculty with experience in the field serve as coaches throughout your courses.
 Additionally, a board of industry leaders and employers advises our faculty to make sure our cyber security programs are covering emerging areas that are relevant to your career growth.

 Through your coursework, you will learn how to

 - Tailor digital strategies to the mission of an organization

 - Understand how to balance the use of people, policy, and technology